diwasatreya/Advanced-Music-Bot/README.md

 ## 🏗️ Spotify, apple music and other
 - It can also play song from these platforms

+## Playlist
+- You can save song in your custom playlist and you can play it or remove it.

 # 🏗️ How to Set up `Advanced Music Bot`

 1. Clone the repository